nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 You can install it from this [link](https://www.oracle.com/java/technologies/downloads/#java11).
-2. Download the latest version of `Traveller.zip` from [here](https://github.com/AY2122S1-CS2113T-W13-1/tp/releases).
+2. Download the latest version of `Traveller.jar` from [here](https://github.com/AY2122S1-CS2113T-W13-1/tp/releases).
-3. Unzip the downloaded folder in an empty directory of your choice.
+3. Move the executable jar file to an empty directory of your choice.
 4. Navigate to the directory containing `Traveller.jar` in your desired CLI and run `java -jar Traveller.jar`.
    You should see Traveller's welcome message as shown below.